klab-aizu/alumni_voices/guidance.md

-# Lab Graduation Survey
+#  Graduation Survey

 Thank you for participating in this survey.
-Your responses will help us improve our lab environment and support future students.
+Your responses will help us improve our group environment and support future students.

 Please fill out the following questions and submit your responses via this GitHub repository (commit directly or create a pull-request from anonymous account if you want to stay anonymous).